 Exactly the kinds of results we love to see.

 While many employers recognize the value of investing in training, too many neglect this second step.
-They have to let people use what they’ve learned.
-Health worker training is of little use when that education ends with the last day of class.
+It’s important that they have to let people use what they’ve learned.
+For example, health worker training is of little use when that education ends with the last day of class.

-Here’s the secret to making sure investments in training pay off: make it easy for employees to learn, make it easy for them to share that knowledge, and set you and your staff up for success.
+Here’s the secret to making sure investments in training pay off: make it easy for employees to learn.
+Then, make it easy for them to share that knowledge.
+Finally, set you and your staff up for success.

 Review your organizational goals before you register anyone in training.
 Your staff may love a course on creating walkable neighborhoods, but it doesn’t matter if your program’s focus is on oral health.
 (Read 11 Things To Know About Setting Training Program Goals.)